joshcrow/greenhouse-beach/project-plan.md

 ## **6\.
 Initial setup steps**

 1. **Procurement:** Order the hardware specified in the Phase 1 Bill of Materials.
-2. **Configuration:** Flash the SD card with **Home Assistant OS** and connect the Pi to the local network.
+2. **Configuration:** Flash the SD card with **Raspberry Pi OS (Lite)** and install Home Assistant Container.
+3. **Networking:** Configure the Pi's host OS to act as a WiFi Access Point (hostapd) and DHCP server (dnsmasq).
-3. **Software prep:** Install the **ESPHome** add-on within the Home Assistant environment.
-Review the YAML structure for defining a sensor entity.
+4. **Software prep:** Install the **ESPHome** add-on within the Home Assistant environment.
-4. **Prototype test:** Assemble the BME280 sensor and ESP32 on a breadboard.
-Compile and flash the configuration to the ESP32.
-Confirm successful sensor data transmission and display in the Home Assistant interface.
+5. **Prototype test:** Assemble the BME280 sensor and ESP32 on a breadboard.
+Compile and flash the configuration to connect to the Pi's private WiFi network.
+Confirm successful data transmission.